CSE404-Group1/documents/SRS.md

 ### 2.3
 ## User Classes and Characteristics

-The users of the program will be able to view a product of his/her choice by selecting a category or he/she can roam around the homepage for the availabality  of the products on sale . afterwards he/she has to travel to the specific store to retain the offer .
+The users of the program will be able to view a product of his/her choice by selecting a category or he/she can roam around the homepage for the availability of the products on sale. afterwards he/she must travel to the specific store to retain the offer.

-In order to post the products the seller has to verify his id by logging in the website .
+To post the products, the seller must verify his id by logging in the website.
 The seller needs to provide the information of the product as instructed.
-The seller has to accomplish the following activities :
+The seller must accomplish the following activities:

 **Add a product**